MRISS-Projects/parent-poms/infrastructure/src/site/markdown/eclipse.md

 4. Install it.
 If **Installed** button appears, it is because it is already installed.

+5. Install Graphviz

+   a.
+Get the package according with the platform at https://www.graphviz.org/download/.

+   b.
+Follow the installer instructions.

+   c.
+Restart eclipse if needed.

 ### Window Builder

 1. `Help -> Install New Software...`